Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Connection through ideal nonreciprocal elements

 This is a well posed problem, and explicit solutions can be found for particular configurations.
 For instance, a system with two lines, identity velocity matrix, and a gyrator $\mathsf{Y}=i\sigma^y$ rescaled admittance matrix has the general solution

-By inspection we notice that it is dynamically equivalent to a wave equation in one dimension.
-The issue now is to develop a systematic procedure to construct canonical variables and a Hamiltonian amenable to canonical quantization.
-In order to do so, we look for normal modes and the corresponding expansion.
-It immediately becomes clear that no Sturm--Liouville boundary conditions are available to us in this flux presentation, since the charge conservation equation $\mathsf{\Delta}\boldsymbol{\Phi}'_0= \mathsf{Y}\dot{\boldsymbol{\Phi}}_0$ involves the time derivative, which would lead, under separation of variables, to a frequency dependent boundary condition for the normal form, $\mathsf{\Delta}\boldsymbol{U}_0'=-i\omega \mathsf{Y}\boldsymbol{U}_0$.
+By inspection we notice that it is dynamically equivalent to a wave equation in just one of the lines, thus making apparent again the redundancy in the description of the system.

+We now turn back to the identification of adequate normal modes and the corresponding expansion.
+It immediately becomes clear that no Sturm--Liouville boundary conditions are available to us in this flux representation.
+The reason is that the charge conservation equation $\mathsf{\Delta}\boldsymbol{\Phi}'_0= \mathsf{Y}\dot{\boldsymbol{\Phi}}_0$ involves the time derivative, and would lead, under separation of variables, to a frequency dependent boundary condition for the normal form, $\mathsf{\Delta}\boldsymbol{U}_0'=-i\omega \mathsf{Y}\boldsymbol{U}_0$.
 The technique used in \cite{ParraRodriguez:2018} to address a similar issue in capacitive coupling, namely the consideration of a radically different kind of self-adjoint operator, is now not available to us, because of the skew-symmetry of the admittance, as opposed to the symmetry of the capacitance matrix $\mA$ presented above.
-That symmetry suggested an extension of the Hilbert space, which, of course, includes the definition of an inner product which involved this symmetric matrix.
-No such avenue is opened to us by the admittance matrix.